EricBorczuk/cloud-asset-uploader/README.md

 The service runs with python 3.7.
 All of the instructions below assume that you have python 3.7 installed, and that running `python` in your shell refers to that install.

+The service also requires that you have PostgreSQL 10 installed.
+A simple way to get this install for Mac is to follow the steps at https://postgresapp.com/ (Choose the download option that reads `Postgres.app with PostgreSQL 10, 11 and 12`).

 1) To get started, be sure to install pip (for python 3) by executing in a shell:
 `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
 `python get-pip.py`